| |

 What Do The Stitches In Aran Knitting Represent?

-The most commonly seen stitch pattern in an Aran sweater is the cable, of which there are many variations.
+The most commonly seen stitch pattern in an Aran sweater is the cable, which has many variations.

 These are said to symbolize fishermen’s ropes, often knit in vertical columns.

-Lattice or Basket stitches are used to represent the fisherman’s basket giving the hopes of safety and good luck while at sea.
+Lattice or Basket stitches represent the fisherman’s basket, giving the hopes of safety and good luck while at sea.

 The diamond stitch represents the shapes of fishing net mesh and is a traditional symbol of wealth and good fortune.